kforddive/emailcount/README.md

 Question: if I delete a message will it still be counted?

 I also want to count all emails that I send.
-I ultimately want to trigger it so it happens automatically each day or when I press a button.
+I ultimately want to trigger it so it happens automatically each day.